I changed the country. The business. The income. The entire architecture of my daily life. Nothing changed.

 That should have been the lesson.
 It took me seven more years to actually learn it.

 The data center caught fire.
 Destroyed our codebase.
 I kept the corpse alive for two more years before selling it.
-Shifted to investing — thirty minutes a day, more income than any previous business.
+Shifted to investing.
+Thirty minutes a day, more income than any previous business.
 Moved my family to a villa in Thailand.
-Pool, tropics, the whole picture.
+Pool, tropics, nowhere left to run.

 And felt nothing.
 Not sadness, not relief.
 Just a flat signal where some kind of meaning should have been operating.